Many churches rely heavily on volunteer labor because they don’t have the resources to pay staff for all of the work that needs to be done.

 Volunteers donate their time and want to use that time efficiently.

-Use this tool to communicate what it is volunteers are expected to do and help volunteers to successfully perform job duties.
+Use this tool to communicate what volunteers are expected to do and help volunteers successfully perform job duties.

-All of this information should be listed on a job description.
+All of this information should be listed in a job description.

 2. Provide Tools and Training to Perform Job Tasks